 The 2nd floor foreign currency exchange machine

-Outside the 1st floor exit you can find taxis, city bus stops, a stop for limousine buses to Itami Airport, a car rental service, a bicycle rental service and a baggage room.
+Outside the 1st floor exits you can find taxis, city bus stops, a stop for limousine buses to Itami Airport, car rental, bicycle rental and luggage services.
+The limousine bus to Osaka Itami Airport takes about 25 minutes and costs 600 yen for adults and 300 yen for children.

 Car rental on the 1st floor